Glass: Microscopic structure

-The standard definition of a glass (or vitreous solid) is a solid formed by rapid melt quenching.
+The standard definition of a glass (or vitreous solid) is a non-crystalline solid formed by rapid melt quenching.
 However, the term "glass" is often defined in a broader sense, to describe any non-crystalline (amorphous) solid that exhibits a glass transition when heated towards the liquid state.

 Glass is an amorphous solid.
 Although the atomic-scale structure of glass shares characteristics of the structure of a supercooled liquid, glass exhibits all the mechanical properties of a solid.
 As in other amorphous solids, the atomic structure of a glass lacks the long-range periodicity observed in crystalline solids.
 Due to chemical bonding constraints, glasses do possess a high degree of short-range order with respect to local atomic polyhedra.
-The notion that glass flows to an appreciable extent over extended periods of time is not supported by empirical research or theoretical analysis (see viscosity in solids).
-Though a material viscosity on the order of 1017–1018 Pa s can be measured in glass, such a high value reinforces the fact that glass would not change shape appreciably over even large periods of time.
+The notion that glass flows to an appreciable extent over extended periods well below the glass transition temperature is not supported by empirical research or theoretical analysis (see viscosity in solids).
+Though atomic motion at glass surfaces can be observed, and viscosity on the order of 1017–1018 Pa·s can be measured in glass, such a high value reinforces the fact that glass would not change shape appreciably over even large periods of time.

 Formation from a supercooled liquid

-For melt quenching, if the cooling is sufficiently rapid (relative to the characteristic crystallization time) then crystallization is prevented and instead the disordered atomic configuration of the supercooled liquid is frozen into the solid state at Tg.
-The tendency for a material to form a glass while quenched is called glass-forming ability.
+For melt quenching, if the cooling is sufficiently rapid (relative to the characteristic crystallization time) then crystallization is prevented and instead, the disordered atomic configuration of the supercooled liquid is frozen into the solid state at Tg.
+The ability of a material to form glass during rapid cooling is known as its glass-forming ability.
 This ability can be predicted by the rigidity theory.
 Generally, a glass exists in a structurally metastable state with respect to its crystalline form, although in certain circumstances, for example in atactic polymers, there is no crystalline analogue of the amorphous phase.